Journaling methods and techniques, with tips to get started and stay driven, plus inspiration to help you commit to a regular journaling practice.

 Journaling Methods to Spark Creativity and Motivate YouWe may earn affiliate income from the links in this post, at no extra cost to you.

-Journaling is a powerful tool, and I adore it for the many benefits it affords, especially in terms of general wellbeing.
+Journaling is a powerful tool, and I adore it for the many benefits it affords, especially in terms of its positive effect on general wellbeing.
 But, as with anything, the simple reality is that over time, it can lose its shine.

 NB.
 Daily practice is not a prerequisite of journaling, however it’s an advantage if you feel inclined – but this can work the opposite way if you’re not – so just do what you can and enjoy it!